What is Impulse Turbine, Its Uses Diagram and How it Works?

 • The generator attached to the shaft converts mechanical energy into electrical energy.

-Related: The Difference Between Impulse Turbine and Reaction Turbine
+Learn The Difference Between Impulse Turbine and Reaction Turbine with this detailed guide!

 Advantages and Disadvantages of an Impulse Turbine